s13n/cwASIO/README.md

 calls to `registerDriver` or `unregisterDriver` will fail with an error indicating isufficient rights.
 Both functions return 0 on success, and an errno in case of failure.

+## Handling driver settings

+A driver will likely have to store device specific settings, and read them when starting up.
+In case of a multiinstance driver, the location will differ between different devices the driver controls.
+A driver that supports only one instance will use a single, fixed location.
+See the description above of multiinstance drivers.

+It is up to the driver writer to define where those settings are stored.
+There is nothing ASIO or cwASIO defines here.
+Your driver may want to store settings per user, per hardware configuration, per device or per driver, or any combination thereof.
+The driver implements this all by itself, with no particular cwASIO support.

+However, a few things must be borne in mind here in conjunction with cwASIO.
+The most intuitive location for storing device-specific settings is in the same place where the devices are listed for enumeration, i.e. in the Windows Registry, or in `/etc/cwASIO` on Linux.
+For user specific settings, there is the possibility to store them in files in the user's home directory, where the appropriate access rights are in force, or (on Windows) in a registry place where the user has write access.

+If the driver doesn't support multiinstance, it must have the name hardcoded, under which the entry in the registry is found (we call it the default name).
+A multiinstance driver permits overriding the default name with the `future()` call described above.
+This means that reading the settings should be done by the `init()` function, because only then the driver instance knows its name, which it will need to locate the proper settings.
+The `init()` function also has the ability to report any errors that were encountered while reading the settings, and applying them to the device.

+The prerequisite for this to work is that the driver instance uses the same name under which the device is listed in the registry.
+Thus, the host application must pass the exact name to the driver with the `future()` call, under which it found the driver during enumeration.
+The driver should check in the `future()` call if the registry contains an entry for this name, but it should leave the reading of the settings to the `init()` function.

+The driver should report back in `getDriverName()` the same name that was set with the `future()` call, if that was successful.
+Otherwise it should report back the default name.

+To see an example how the host application is supposed to handle this, refer to `test/application.c`.